cujojs/most/docs/api.md

 Create a stream containing all items from an Iterable or Observable.

-The observable must provide minimal draft ES observable compliance as per the [es-observable draft](https://github.com/zenparsing/es-observable): it must have a `[Symbol.observable]()` method that return an object with a well-behaved `.subscribe()` method.
+The observable must provide minimal draft ES observable compliance as per the [es-observable draft](https://github.com/zenparsing/es-observable): it must have a `[Symbol.observable]()` method that returns an object with a well-behaved `.subscribe()` method.

 The iterable can be an Array, Array-like, or anything that supports the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/iterable) or [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/The_Iterator_protocol), such as a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 Providing a finite iterable, such as an Array, creates a finite stream.
 Providing an infinite iterable, such as an infinite generator, creates an infinite stream.